TogAr2/MinestomPvP/README.md

 After this, you must create a `FeatureType` for your custom feature.
 If you are implementing an existing feature, use existing feature types in the `FeatureType` class.
 Otherwise, you can create your own using `FeatureType.of(String, F)`.
-The first argument will be the name, the second the no_op feature which will be used when no implementation is present.
+The first argument will be the name, the second the `NO_OP` feature which will be used when no implementation is present.
 It is recommended to create an interface for your custom feature type which extends `CombatFeature` (or `RegistrableFeature`).
-This way, you can easily specify methods which you want to expose to other features.
+This way, you can easily specify methods to expose to other features.

 Lastly, it is needed to create a `DefinedFeature` instance for your custom implementation.
 This defined feature defines an implementation of your feature type, and it can be used to add your implementation to a combat configuration.